WLHK: Adult contemporary (1980–1994)

 In 1980, Indianapolis lawyer and broadcaster Jeff Smulyan and two partners formed Emmis Communications.
 The name Emmis is taken from the Hebrew language, meaning "truth".
 They purchased WSVL-FM with the goal to move the radio station into the larger nearby Indianapolis radio market.
-WSVL-FM relaunched as adult contemporary music formatted WENS on June 4, 1981.
-WENS was known as the "Flagship Station of Emmis Communications" according to its hourly legal station identification.
+WSVL-FM relaunched as adult contemporary music formatted WENS on July 4, 1981, at 6AM.
+WENS was known as the "Flagship Station of Emmis Broadcasting" according to its hourly legal station identification.
 The radio station's new programming was an immediate success in the Indianapolis market.

 With help from Chief Engineer Bob Hawkins, the late Tim McKee was the first voice heard on the new FM 97 WENS.
 The original air staff included McKee and Program Director Rick Cummings in middays, Gary Semro in morning drive, Scott Wheeler in afternoon drive, with Chuck Larson and Kristi Lee in nights and overnights.
 Veteran broadcast journalist Glenn Webber anchored morning news on WENS.
 Afternoon news anchor was Carol Harm.
 Harm was soon replaced by Linda Shane.
 Bernie Eagan joined the radio station in August 1981.
 Other early weekend talent included Jerry Walker, Kevin Dugan, Wendi Ney and Jennifer Carr.
 Chuck Larson left the station for WNAP in October 1981 and was replaced by Gene Olson.
 Cummings moved to mornings after Semro joined the Satellite Music Network in Chicago for morning drive on SMN's new Country Coast to Coast format in the fall of 1981.

 While the early WENS promoted itself as the radio station for "no gimmicks, games, or contests", a Labor Day tradition in Indianapolis was started in 1983, when WENS presented its first "Skyconcert."
 The fireworks show, created by then Promotions Director Martha Sakai, was an elaborately synchronized fireworks-to-music show presented on the banks of the White River at Tenth Street in downtown Indianapolis.
 "Skyconcert" drew crowds estimated at 400,000 and continued to run every year until 2008.
 The fireworks were provided by the local Casse family.
 The show was produced and choreographed by Rick Cummings through 1995, then by Jennifer Casse-Holt and Emmis Production Director Scott Robinson (aka, McElroy) until 2008.
 "Skyconcert" was also broadcast by tape delay on Indianapolis television at first, then live on WTHR, then WISH-TV, garnering strong viewership.
 "Skyconcert" was a sales success for the WENS sales department, first headed by Jim Culbertson, and later by sales leadership from Gary Rozynek, Jon Horton, Mark Renier, and Tom O'Brien.
 "Skyconcert" had the distinction of being one of the largest and longest running events in Indianapolis to never be rained out.